Next Monday, I have a new book releasing with co-author Kate Motaung, called:

 A Quiet Dream

-I’ll never forget the first time I felt the burning desire to be a speaker.
+I’ll never forget the first time I felt the burning desire to share truth as a speaker.
 I was a young wife and mom sitting in the audience at a Christian women’s retreat, listening to the speaker tell a story about her bathrobe.
-I can’t remember who the speaker was or anything about her message, other than thinking, “I could do what she’s doing.
-I want to do what she’s doing!”
+I can’t remember who the speaker was but I remember thinking, “I want to do what she’s doing with all my heart!”

 I didn’t tell anyone this.
 Not at the retreat or afterward.
 I buried it like a little seed in a garden of dormant hopes for years and years.
 Maybe you’ve done the same thing.
 Perhaps you have quiet dreams of influencing the world by telling your story, or telling stories in general, which you have kept to yourself.
 Maybe you dream of being an author, starting an organization or, or (like me) being a retreat speaker.